Project Structure#

 Components#

 We treat every feature under kw as a specific component, usually with a dedicated file.
-For example, the deploy feature implementation can be seen in the src/deploy.sh file and the mail implementation in the src/mail.sh file.
+For example, the deploy feature implementation can be seen in the src/deploy.sh file and the mail implementation in the src/send_patch.sh file.
 Usually, the component file follows this basic structure (see code-style for more details):

 # Multi line comment explaining this component.